dan-r95/angularProj/README.md

 This project represents a digital adressbook which displays contacts set by the user.
 The user can add contacts and delete or edit existing ones.
 A useful search interface makes it easy to find an entry the user is looking for.
 A method can delete all contacts.

+# Install
+* Maven and npm are required.
+* Run `mvn -v` to ensure that maven is correctly installed and added to the `PATH` variable.
+* Run `npm -v` to ensure that node package manager is correctly installed.
+* Run `npm install` from the `web`` subdirectory to install the required packages.

 # Dev

 ### Frontend